tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/pull-requests.md

 {{% /example %}}

-## Step 2: Run the repository’s code
+## Step 2: Run the code

-After installing the required software, you need to run the code to see whether you can actually test your changes to the project later.
+After installing the required software, you need to run the code to see whether you can test your changes to the project later.

-- Open the repository on GitHub, and fork it (click on the *fork* button in the upper right corner on Git).
+- Open the repository on GitHub, and fork it (click on the *fork* button in the upper right corner on GitHub).
 This creates a copy of the code in your GitHub account.

-- Clone your own fork to the disk.
+- Clone your own forked repository to the disk.
 You can do this with `git clone`.
-The example code below shows how to clone a fork of the Tilburg Science Hub website (Replace your user name).
+The example code below shows how to clone a fork of the Tilburg Science Hub website.
+(Replace your user name.)

 {{% codeblock %}}
 ```bash